VerdantFox/blog_posts/posts/flask_authomatic/flask_authomatic_blogpost.md

 Then we have a
-a section where users can add any of the three oauth connections to their account (so that they could use those to login later if they like).
+a section where users can add any of the three oauth connections to their account (so that they could use those to log in later if they like).
 Again notice the `href` sends the user to the same route as it does for registering and logging a user in through oauth.
 We'll have to separate all those options through logic in the view.